-Hazardous materials held or produced by spent lithium-ion batteries include hydrogen fluoride and other gases, metals (particularly nickel and cobalt), chemical compounds, and various other reactions with water (e.g., hydrofluoric acid) and other substances that each are highly toxic to humans and to the environment (Mrozik et al, 2021).
-Pollution pathways include gas and dust release into the air, and soil and water contamination-notably from landfill leachate (Mrozik et al, 2021).
-Mrozik et al, 2021 offers a more comprehensive discussion of pollution sources, pathways, and consequences.
+Hazardous materials held or produced by spent lithium-ion batteries include hydrogen fluoride and other gases, metals (particularly nickel and cobalt), chemical compounds, and various other reactions with water (e.g., hydrofluoric acid) and other substances that each are highly toxic to humans and to the environment (Mrozik et al. 2021).
+Pollution pathways include gas and dust release into the air, and soil and water contamination-notably from landfill leachate (Mrozik et al. 2021).
+(Mrozik et al. 2021) offers a comprehensive discussion of pollution sources, pathways, and consequences.

 Appropriate handling and landfilling of lithium-ion batteries from small electronics has proven particularly difficult to control.
 Small lithium-ion batteries can easily enter general waste or recycling processes undetected and thus result in an uncontrolled release of hazardous materials.
-Batteries landing in the general waste stream contribute to the rising number of fires originating from lithium-ion batteries in landfills, recycling centers, and waste transportation-causing injury, service disruption, property damage, and release of a variety of toxins (EPA, 2021 and Mrozik et al, 2021).
-Decomposition in general waste landfills (rather than those designed for hazardous waste) and illegal dumping pollutes even further, notably via leachate that contaminates soil and water (Mrozik et al, 2021).
-In 2022 California passed two pieces of legislation designed to significantly improve the collection of spent lithium-ion batteries from small electronics for appropriate recycling and disposal routes.
-Proper disposal of larger batteries from EVs and stationary applications is more straightforward but it is not without challenges.
+Batteries landing in the general waste stream contribute to the rising number of fires originating from lithium-ion batteries in landfills, recycling centers, and waste transportation-causing injury, service disruption, property damage, and release of a variety of toxins (U.S. EPA 2021; Mrozik et al. 2021).
+Decomposition in general waste landfills-rather than those designed for hazardous waste-and illegal dumping pollutes even further, notably via leachate that contaminates soil and water (Mrozik et al. 2021).

+In 2022 California passed two pieces of legislation, Senate Bill No. 1215 (Newman) and Assembly Bill No. 2440 (Irwin), designed to significantly improve the collection of spent lithium-ion batteries from small electronics for appropriate recycling and disposal routes.

+Proper disposal of larger batteries from EVs and stationary applications is more straightforward than small electronics but it is not without challenges.
 Battery tracking and collection systems that establish regulations, provide easily-accessible routes for disposal, and effectively penalize for non-compliance are important ingredients to a sustainable end-of-life ecosystem.